Logg-y/magicgen/docs.md

 -- This is a bit field that lists flags for the spells.
 In this case: evo-like, battlefield allowed, scale aoe with research level
 #spelltype 42
--- The rate at which spells are scaled, discussed later
-#scalerate 1
--- #scalecost 0.3
 -- The research schools this spell can go in.
 This is similar to the paths in that it is a bitflag with values of 2^(Illwinter's constants).
 These are:
 -- Conj=1, Alt=2, Evo=4, Constr=8, Ench=16, Thaum=32, Blood=64
 #schools 4